Terrified of Life

 That was the year my whole world blew up and I thought I’d never ever recover.

-Being formally excommunicated from a very large catholic family was soul-destroying, yet loaded with opportunity to grow and finally stand on my own two feet.
+Being formally excommunicated from a very large Catholic family was soul-destroying, yet loaded with opportunities to grow and finally stand on my own two feet.

 The shit hit the fan, and I had to dig myself out of it.
 Somedays with sheer grit and determination.